syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 }
 ```

-We’ve deliberately wrapped the creation of `ActivityTrigger` in another method so that once retries are exhausted, we can temporarily ban problematic consumers. *(In-fact consumer URLs point to an HTTP trigger function which randomly returns `500 Internal Server Error`)*.
+We've deliberately wrapped the creation of `ActivityTrigger` in another method so that once retries are exhausted, we can temporarily ban problematic consumers. *(In-fact consumer URLs point to an HTTP trigger function which randomly returns `500 Internal Server Error`)*.
 As expected, here is what goes on in activity function;
 ```cs
 [FunctionName(nameof(SendToConsumerFunc))]
 public static async Task SendToConsumerFunc([ActivityTrigger] (string consumerUrl, IEnumerable<string> changedProducts) consumerData,